Nuclear power in the United Kingdom: 21st century

+The 2000s and 2010s: deciding on expansion and financing difficulty

-2002 Energy review
+2002 energy review

 Margaret Beckett as Secretary of State for Environment, Food and Rural Affairs rejected demands for an expansion of nuclear power from a lobby including energy minister Brian Wilson and Downing Street staff.
 She argued there was no need for new nuclear for at least 15 years given current energy prices and generation capacity.

 In relation to nuclear power, the conclusion of the Government's 2002 energy review was that:

-The immediate priorities of energy policy are likely to be most cost-effectively served by promoting energy efficiency and expanding the role of renewables.
-However, the options of new investment in nuclear power and in clean coal (through carbon sequestration) need to be kept open, and practical measures taken to do this.

 The practical measures identified were: continuing to participate in international research; ensuring that the nuclear skill-base is maintained, and that the regulators are adequately staffed to assess any new investment proposals; shortening the lead-time to commissioning, should new nuclear power be chosen in future; permitting nuclear power to benefit from the development of carbon taxes and similar market mechanisms; and addressing the problems of long-term nuclear waste disposal.
 It went on to state that "Because nuclear is a mature technology within a well-established global industry, there is no current case for further government support" and that "the decision whether to bring forward proposals for new nuclear build is a matter for the private sector".

 2003 Energy White Paper

 The Government's Energy White Paper, published in 2003 and titled "Our Energy Future – Creating a Low Carbon Economy" concluded that:

-Nuclear power is currently an important source of carbon-free electricity.
-However, its current economics make it an unattractive option for new, carbon-free generating capacity and there are also important issues of nuclear waste to be resolved.
-These issues include our legacy waste and continued waste arising from other sources.
-This white paper does not contain specific proposals for building new nuclear power stations.
-However we do not rule out the possibility that at some point in the future new nuclear build might be necessary if we are to meet our carbon targets.